Poisoning - Iron

 - Consultation with clinical toxicologist is recommended.

-- Endoscopic removal may be indicated in patients with a potentially lethal iron ingestion where whole bowel irrigation has failed or is impractical.
+- Endoscopic removal may be indicated in patients with a potentially lethal iron ingestion (i.e., > 120 mg/kg of elemental iron) where whole bowel irrigation has failed or is impractical.

-- Desferrioxamine (chelating agent) is the antidote for systemic iron poisoning
+- Desferrioxamine (chelating agent)5 is the antidote for systemic iron poisoning.

-- The decision to administer desferrioxamine is based on the presence of toxicity (shock, metabolic acidosis, altered mental status) or predicted severe toxicity based on a serum iron level > 90 micromol/L (500 microgram/dL) at 4-6 hours post ingestion
+- The decision to administer desferrioxamine is based on the presence of toxicity (shock, metabolic acidosis, altered mental status) or predicted by a serum iron level > 90 micromol/L (500 microgram/dL) at 4-6 hours post ingestion.

-- Clinical Toxicology should be contacted if administration of desferrioxamine is considered
+- Clinical Toxicologist should be contacted if administration of desferrioxamine is considered.

 - Specific dosage and administration details should be obtained from the Toxicology Handbook.

-- Children though to have ingested < 40mg/kg elemental iron may be managed at home provided they remain asymptomatic
+- Children who have ingested < 40 mg/kg elemental iron may be managed at home provided they remain asymptomatic.

-- All patients who have deliberately self poisoned with iron are evaluated in hospital.
-If the history suggests ingestion of < 60 mg/kg of elemental iron and they remain asymptomatic at 6 hours, further medical observation is unnecessary
+- All patients who have deliberately self-poisoned with iron are evaluated in hospital.
+If the history suggests ingestion of < 60 mg/kg of elemental iron and they remain asymptomatic at 6 hours, they can be medically cleared.
+Psychiatric input is likely needed for a deliberate potentially lethal overdose.

 - Toxinz Poisons Information (2013) National Poisons Centre, New Zealand.
 Online – http://www.toxinz.com